About Me

 My approach

-Across all my work, I strive to design learning that is:
+I design learning that is:

 Relational — grounded in trust, dialogue, and humanity